Diabetes and COVID-19

 Nearly 90 percent of people newly diagnosed with type 2 diabetes are overweight or obese.
 Those who have blood glucose levels above normal but don’t yet have type 2 diabetes are considered pre-diabetic and at great risk for developing the disease.
 In a recently published study, weight loss surgery has been proven to reduce type 2 diabetes in three out of four patients.
 It works because excess weight makes it hard for your body to regulate blood sugar levels.
 So when you lose weight, your body is able to regain control of blood sugar levels.
 But weight loss surgery isn’t the end of the journey.
 If you regain the weight, the risk for type 2 diabetes will return.

-Expert Surgical is Here to Help You Lose Weight – the Right Way!
+The Bariatric Experts is Here to Help You Lose Weight – the Right Way!